British Values

 Individual Liberty

 Within school, pupils are actively encouraged to make choices knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for pupils to make choices safely, through the provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise these rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Pupils are given the freedom to make choices.
 All classes work to incentives such as “Star Prizes” where their choices affect outcomes for themselves personally.
-Our shared values in the school promote both staff and children as good role models e.g through children taking on the role and responsibility of being a Playground Friend, Sports Challenge Leader or Lunchtime Helper.
+Our shared values in the school promote both staff and children as good role models e.g. through children taking on the role and responsibility of being a Sports Leader or Lunchtime Helper.
 Each class also have weekly monitors to carry out various responsibilities within the class.
-Gold Award Assembly also promotes children as good role models as does the Reading Challenge Prize given to children who read regularly at home.
+Gold Award Assembly also promotes children as good role models through Stars of the Week and Reading Challenge awards.
 We take opportunities to challenge stereotypes whenever the opportunity arises.
 Opportunities are also taken to explore that with individual liberty and freedom come responsibilities to the local community and the wider world.

 Mutual Respect

 Part of our school ethos and behaviour has revolved around Core Values such as “Respect”, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
-This is reiterated through our classroom and learning rules, as well as our Reward and Sanctions system (Star, Sun and Cloud).
-The children themselves promote respect and friendship through being good role models as Playground Friends and through the Buddy Bus Stop.
-We have developed a Behaviour Policy which supports teachers and adults in school to treat every child fairly.
+This is reiterated through our classroom and learning rules, as well as our Reward and consequences.
+The children themselves promote respect and friendship through being good role models.
+We have developed a Behaviour Regulation Policy which supports teachers and adults in school to treat every child fairly.
 Our Equality and Inclusion Policy reflects this core value and we support events such as Anti Bullying Week and safer internet day.
-We promote respect through circle time.
+We promote respect through our Golden Rules and PHSE lessons.
 We provide opportunities for children to learn respect from other cultures and traditions e.g. visits from Derby Open Centre to explore other faiths and opportunities built into the curriculum to learn about different faiths and cultures.

 Understanding Different Faiths and Beliefs

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed up and supported by learning in RE and PSED.
+Teachers use Persona Dolls to support discussions around different beliefs.
 Members of different faiths or religions are encouraged to share their knowledge.
 We celebrate festivals throughout the year from different religions.